anaclumos/extracranial/Research/pages/Databricks AI Summit 2023 Block Session.md

 ### Data Streaming and Computation

-Each app is set to send all data to Kafka (provided by Confluent) with computation provided by [[Databricks]]. [[Databricks]] not only provides a compute layer but also handles historical data, which fuels the machine learning platform.
+Each app is set to send all data to Kafka (provided by Confluent) with computation provided by [[Databricks]]. [[Databricks]] not only provides a compute layer but also handles historical data, which fuels the [[ML|machine learning]] platform.

 ### Composability

 Composability is the concept of having small, interacting components.
 It allows high-level problems to be broken down into functional pieces, contributing to more efficient problem-solving.
-Examples mentioned include Marketing ML for personalized business experiences and Risk ML for fraud detection.
+Examples mentioned include Marketing [[ML]] for personalized business experiences and Risk [[ML]] for fraud detection.

 ### [[Datalake|Lakehouse]] Layers